hiroki-kozuki/Thermodynamic-Simulation/README.md

 	inside the container, a method which finds and executes the next collision in the simualtion, a method which iterates collision for a given number of frames and outputs animation as well as figures.
-Full list of methods can be seen in the docstrings.
+Full list of methods can be found in the docstrings.

 - Figure.py:
-	Contains functions which initialise the Simulation class and plot simulation data with least squares fits to characterise the relationships of ideal gases.
-It can be used to generate a plot of Pressure vs. Temperature for a range of particle radii, a histogram of particle speeds with a Maxwell-Boltzmann fit, and generate a fit based on van der Waals' equation on a Pressure vs. Temperature graph.
-Full list of methods can be seen in the docstrings.
+	Contains functions which initialise the Simulation class and plot simulation data with least-squares fits to characterise the relationships of ideal gases.
+It can be used to generate a plot of Pressure vs. Temperature for a range of particle radii, a histogram of particle speeds with a Maxwell-Boltzmann fit, and a fit based on the van der Waals' equation over a Pressure vs. Temperature graph.
+Full list of methods can be found in the docstrings.

 - Investigations Script.py: